vvojtisek/template-project/README.md

 8. **Repeat for Other Projects**: For each new project, repeat steps 1-7.

-By following these steps, you can efficiently manage multiple Python projects using docker-compose and mamba without the need for Anaconda, Conda, or Miniconda.
+By following these steps, you can efficiently manage multiple Python projects using docker-compose and mamba without needing Anaconda, Conda, or Miniconda.